nwself/libbification/README.md

 ## Site

 Since extensions aren't available on mobile.
+Libraries are saved to local storage.